aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

-The Construct Hub is a centralized place that helps discover and share custom-made constructs compatible with the AWS Cloud Development Kit (CDK), CDK for Kubernetes (CDK8s), or CDK for Terraform (CDKtf).
+The Construct Hub is a centralized place that helps discover and share custom-made constructs compatible with the AWS Cloud Development Kit (CDK), CDK for Kubernetes (CDK8s), CDK for Terraform (CDKtf), and other constructs domains such as Projen.
 It shortens the time it takes to ship cloud applications by allowing developers to discover constructs that address their infrastructure requirements, and provides a unified cross-language documentation experience to help developers integrate those constructs into their application.

 Customers can also deploy a private instance of Construct Hub to facilitate sharing infrastructure abstractions published to a private package registry